sjsyrek/Exposify/README.md

 # Exposify

-Exposify is a Google Sheets add-on that automates a variety of tasks related to the teaching of expository writing courses.
-Key features include automatic setup of grade books, attendance records, and folder hierarchies in Google Drive for organizing course sections and the return of graded assignments; batch word counts of student assignments; differential comparison of paper drafts (e.g. rough versus final); and various formatting and administrative tasks.
+Exposify is a Google Sheets add-on written in [Google Apps Script](https://developers.google.com/apps-script/), HTML, CSS, and jQuery that automates a variety of tasks related to the teaching of expository writing courses.
+Key features include automatic setup of grade books, attendance records, and folder hierarchies in Google Drive for organizing course sections and the return of graded assignments; batch word counts of student assignments; and various formatting and administrative tasks.
 This add-on is based on the specific courses I have taught, but I am planning to create a generic gradebook application in the future.
+Consider this experimental software.

 Some of the code is rough, as I more or less taught myself JavaScript while writing it.
-I have tried to go back and refactor as much as possible, as time has allowed, and I have also tried to follow best practices for both JS and GAS, where applicable.
+I have tried to go back and refactor as much as possible, as time has allowed, and I have also tried to follow best practices for both JavaScript and Google Apps Script, where applicable, but the coding style is not consistent and there is much I would change or do completely differently if I had to start all over again.
+Comments are in [JSDoc format](http://usejsdoc.org), and documentation can be automatically generated using the [jsdoc node package](https://www.npmjs.com/package/jsdoc).

 NOTE: Exposify will not work out-of-the-box if you just copy and paste the code into a Google Scripts Editor.
-You will need to perform the following steps in order to run the code yourself:
+You will need to do the following:
-- create a new project for Exposify in your Google Developers Console, and associate it with the script project (note your API key and Client Secret)
+1. Create a project in your Google Developers Console and, from the Script Editor.
+2. Enable the Drive API and the Google Picker API in the Developers Console.
-- activate the Drive API in both Resources : Advanced Google services in the Script Editor and in the Developers Console for the project
+3. Enable the Drive API from the "Resources : Advanced Google services" menu in the Script editor.
-- activate the Google Picker API in the Developers Console
-- also in the Developers Console, set the Redirect URI for your client id to https://script.google.com/macros/d/{PROJECT KEY}/getDriveServiceCallback (you can find your Project Key in the Info tab under the menu option File : Project properties)
-- in the Script Editor, create a Script Property called DEVELOPER_KEY with your API key as the value and CLIENT_ID with your CLIENT_SECRET as the value
-- add the [OAuth2 library](https://github.com/googlesamples/apps-script-oauth2) to your project
+4. Create an API key and an OAuth client ID in the credentials section of your project in the Developers console.
+Make a note of them.
+5. Select the "File : Project properties" menu in the Script editor and create four script properties set to the following values:
+- DEVELOPER_KEY - API key from the console (API keys section).
+- CLIENT_ID - Client ID from the console (OAuth 2.0 section).
+- CLIENT_SECRET - Client secret from the console  (OAuth 2.0 section).
+- LOG_FILE_ID - The file ID of the spreadsheet you want to use for install and error logs (you can skip this one and set ERROR_TRACKING and INSTALL_TRACKING to false, but if you do want to track these things, make sure you create separate sheets called "Installs" and "Errors" in your spreadsheet).

 ## Features: